khvorov45/opendatacapture/README.md

     - Postgres connection details can be passed to the api via command-line arguments at launch.
 The defaults are:
-        - host: localhost
+        - dbhost: localhost
-        - port: 5432
+        - dbport: 5432
         - dbname: odcdefault
-        - user: odcdefault
+        - dbuser: odcdefault
-        - password: odcdefault
+        - dbpassword: odcdefault

+- Launch the app, pass the port it's supposed to listen to (--apiport) with the default being 4321.